-The main difference between DRM and traditional access control is the boundary of control.
+The main difference between DRM and traditional access control however remains the boundary of control.
 Traditional access control models operate on an object within a defined boundary: either a system or organisation.
 DRM however aims to operate on objects that do not have any defined boundaries, and thus across different systems and organisations.

-B. Our Contribution
+1.2 Our Contribution

-In this paper, we explore the design and implementation of a DRM controller in the kernel of an operating system; instead of implementing it at the application layer.
+In [4], we have introduced a formal access control model for DRM.
+In this paper, we explore the design and implementation of a scaled down version a DRM controller based on the model in the kernel of an operating system; instead of implementing it at the application layer.

 DRM controllers at the operating system level, potentially provide some great benefits.
 The main advantage is that it should be possible for any application to access protected works, as the main underlying protection is provided by the operating system and not the individual applications.
 Furthermore, it also means that DRM protection can be offered to any data types, not just multimedia.
 This means that DRM could be used as a privacy enhancing mechanism for ordinary users, who can determine the exact access control rules for their own private data.

 A different concern raised on the viability of operating system level implementations regards to the overall performance of the system.
-In [19], Rosenblatt argues that, since an operating system level DRM controller must intercept system call requests to enforce digital rights, it would need to intercept all such requests.
+In [21], Rosenblatt argues that, since an operating system level DRM controller must intercept system call requests to enforce digital rights, it would need to intercept all such requests.
 It does not discriminate between system call requests that need protection and those that do not need protection.
 This unnecessary interception of system call requests can impose a large overhead on the system.

 We believe that operating system and hardware level DRM controllers share similar constraints and capabilities.
 We also use our results to project the potential design considerations for hardware level DRM controllers and potential pitfalls.
-This is particularly important as new developments in processors have seen the first potential building blocks for a DRM controller at the hardware level [8].
+This is particularly important as new developments in processors have seen the first potential building blocks for a DRM controller at the hardware level [9].